 GLYC is affiliated with Yachting Victoria, Australian Sailing (ex-Yachting Australia), and Sailability Victoria, giving the East Gippsland region a voice at senior yachting levels.

-The Club runs a training school on certain Sunday mornings.
+The Club runs a training school (Discover Sailing Centre) regularly.
 Beginners of all ages are always welcome, so even novices can easily learn the ropes.
 Sailability programs are conducted for people with disabilities and primary school children.

 Bear in mind that you don’t need to own a boat to start sailing.
 Whether you are interested in competitive or social sailing there are always skippers looking for crews (no experience necessary).
 To check out what is happening check the Club calendar at www.sailglyc.com or just turn up on Sunday mornings or Tuesday evenings (from 5.00pm) during daylight saving hours.